hg2ecz/Linux_kernel-and-init/README.md

     $ echo "pwroff" | nc IPv4_or_IPv6_addr 7878

-If you don't have a SLAAC router (qemu bridge interface is docker0):
+## If you don't have a SLAAC router and DHCPv4 support

+One of my tests I use the docker0 bridge interface for qemu.
+You can connect via the link local interface, but you have to give the name of interface.

     $ echo -e "meminfo\n quit" | nc fe80::5054:ff:fe12:3456%docker0 7878

+For IPv4 DHCP, the udhcpd is the simplest way on host Linux.

+    $ sudo apt install udhcpd
+    # edit /etc/udhcpd/conf (interface docker0) and the /etc/default/udhcp (no -> yes)
+    $ sudo systemctl restart udhcpd